Topcliffe, North Yorkshire: Religion

-The village has a church dedicated to St Columba.
+St Columba's Church, Topcliffe is the Anglican parish church.
 As the name suggests, there has been a church in the site since early Saxon times, possibly around the time of St Aiden's mission in 650 AD.
 The present building date from the 13th century with improvements being made throughout the ages.
 It is a Grade II* listed building.

 There is a Wesleyan Methodist Church in the village built in 1840 located in Church Street opposite St Columba Church.
 It is a Grade II Listed building.

 Sport

 Topcliffe Football Club play at the Playing Fields on Winn Lane, next to the Bowling Club.
 They play in local leagues but have been in existence since at least the 1920s.